What is McGill’s position on Performance Dialogue?

-Through the Performance Dialogue process, you participate in developing clear work-related objectives each year that contribute to your Unit’s objectives and make a measurable difference.
+Through the Performance Dialogue process, you participate in developing clear work-related objectives each year that contribute to your Unit or Faculty’s objectives and make a measurable difference.
 In the course of the year, you can benefit from concrete feedback from your supervisor to ensure that you are on track and that the supervisor is aware of any important challenges encountered in the pursuit of your objectives.
-In collaboration with your supervisor, you can identify and address your individual developmental needs against the backdrop of evolving unit priorities and your own career aspirations.
+In collaboration with your supervisor, you can identify and address your individual developmental needs against the backdrop of evolving Unit or Faculty priorities and your own career aspirations.

 Who is responsible for Performance Dialogue?

 While Human Resources Advisors, Direct Service Representatives and Central HR are responsible for stewarding the process, Performance Dialogue is clearly a shared responsibility of the employee (M), the immediate supervisor and the senior manager.

 What happens in the case of two supervisors sharing equal supervision responsibilities for one employee?

 The supervisors must choose one main evaluator, who will complete the employee’s performance appraisal and send it to the second supervisor for input and review.
 Only one of the supervisors would be required to conduct the review with the employee, though both can attend.